 - They can be stored like this for up to two days for best results

-- For the freshest taste bring the homemade rolls to room temperature before eating
+For the freshest taste bring the homemade rolls to room temperature before eating.

-Dip in some olive oil and balsamic bread dip and enjoy!
+Olive oil and balsamic bread dip

 - 1/2 cup olive oil

 - 2 tbsp. garlic, minced and dried or fresh oregano

 - 1/4 cup grated parmesan cheese & balsamic vinegar